tillg/slack_ai/readme.md

 # To Do

 * Describe in the readme how to set up the bot in Slack
-* Track the messages on a per-chat basis
 * Store messages to file so they are still available after shiutdown & restart
 * Make the system message visible & changeable